 Human Rights Council resolution 50/11 requested the Office of the High Commissioner for Human Rights (OHCHR) to conduct a study on the impact of casualty recording.
-In response to OHCHR’s call for input to the study, Every Casualty Counts has supported members of the Casualty Recorders Network and other casualty recording initiatives to make fifteen independent submissions about the impact of their work.
+In response to OHCHR’s call for input to the study, Every Casualty Counts has supported members of the Casualty Recorders Network and other casualty recording initiatives to make numerous submissions about the impact of their work, available here.

 Every Casualty Counts has also published its own submission to the study, available to download here.
 This submission focuses on the impact of casualty recording on the right to remedy, reparation and truth, including oustanding initiatives such as Lost Lives and the Kosovo Memory Book.
 It also illustrates how casualty recording initiatives help uphold the right to freedom of religion and belief, and the right to respect for family life.
 These impacts are evident in the work of organisations such as Fundación de Antropología Forense de Guatemala (Guatemalan Forensic Anthropology Foundation, FAFG), the National Center for Truth and Reconciliation at the University of Manitoba, and the Yad Vashem Central Database of Shoah Victims’ Names.